netlify/next-runtime/docs/middleware.md

 a request has finished processing.
 Middleware can be used to modify the request or replace the response.
 For example, it can change headers, rewrite the request path, or return a different response entirely.

-Next.js Middleware can run either in an edge function or at the origin.
+Next.js Middleware can run either in an edge function (highly recommended for version 12.2+ as ISR will not work otherwise) or at the origin.
 On Netlify, middleware runs at the origin as part of the normal Next.js server.

+If you'd like to run Middleware at the edge, set the environment variable `NEXT_USE_NETLIFY_EDGE` to `true`.

 ## How to deploy Next 12 middleware